Homepage > Portfolio > Search Engine Algorithm Improvement

 BUSINESS SITUATION

-MyAmichi is a recruiting platform, created mostly with the aim to help recruiters and job seekers from the IT community to meet each other.
+The platform is a recruiting solution designed primarily to help recruiters and job seekers from the IT community connect with each other.

 The platform has two types of users: recruiters and job candidates.
 Each candidate has their profile containing necessary information, such as personal information, previous education, working experience, skills, contact information etc.